Madonna Swan: Tuberculosis treatment

+Sioux Sanatorium

-Another important part of the treatment regime for TB was enforced rest, together with a proper diet and a well-regulated hospital life, these were not, unfortunately, available to those at Indian sanatoria.
+In December 1944, Madonna Swan was taken to the Sioux Sanatorium in Rapid City.
+During her many years there, Swan was treated for her TB through lung compression, which was thought to kill the bacterium that caused tuberculosis.
+Bean bags were placed on her chest while she lay flat on her back for hours on end.
+Another important part of the treatment regime for TB was enforced rest, together with a proper diet and a well-regulated hospital life.
+These were not, unfortunately, available to those at Indian sanatoria.
 The living conditions at Indian sanatoria were not favorable to recovery.
 The food was unvaried and substandard and infested with rodents and their droppings according to Madonna Swan's telling.

-Even though the drug streptomycin had been developed and shown to kill mycobacterium tuberculosis, this medicine was not available to Indians who were patients at Indian sanatoria, at the time of Madonna Swan's confinement.
+Although the drug streptomycin had been shown to kill mycobacterium tuberculosis, it was not available to patients at Indian sanatoria, at the time of Madonna Swan's confinement.
 Both the poor living conditions and the lack of medicine were common, as health care for the American Indian was substandard due to discrimination.

-In the sixth year of her confinement in the sanatorium Madonna's younger brother Orby, who also had tuberculosis, died.
+In the sixth year of her confinement in the sanatorium, Madonna's younger brother Orby, who also had tuberculosis, died.
 He had begged his sister to have their parents take him home from the sanatorium so that he could die at home.
 He was taken home and died later the same day.
-After being denied the opportunity to attend her brother's funeral, and the thought of dying in the sanatorium added to Madonna's desire to leave, which she did without permission and returned to her family home.
-Facing the threat of quarantine her father refused to return Madonna to the Indian sanatorium.
-Instead, he wrote to an old school friend, Henry Standing Bear, who advised them to see a doctor in Pierre and gain admittance to the "white" TB sanatorium, Sanator at Custer, South Dakota.
-This was not simple, again due to discrimination because they were Indians the authorities denied her admittance to Sanator, telling them that they had to go back to the Sioux San.
-Madonna's father James Hart Swan would not accept this denial and he gained an audience with the governor of South Dakota, Judge Sigurd Anderson.
-James Swam explained their situation and the governor, who considered himself somewhat of a pioneer for human rights, understood that American Indians were not treated fairly, arranged for Madonna to be admitted to Sanator.
+After being denied the opportunity to attend her brother's funeral, and with the thought of dying in the sanatorium, she left the sanatorium without permission and returned to her family home.
+Facing the threat of quarantine, her father refused to return Madonna to the Indian sanatorium.
+Instead, he wrote to an old school friend, Henry Standing Bear, who advised them to see a doctor in Pierre and gain admittance to the "white" TB sanatorium, Sanator, at Custer, South Dakota.
+The authorities denied her admittance to Sanator, telling them to return to the Sioux San.
+Madonna's father would not accept this denial and sought an audience with the governor of South Dakota, Judge Sigurd Anderson.
+Anderson, who considered himself somewhat of a pioneer for human rights, arranged for Madonna to be admitted to Sanator.